Gnassingbé Eyadéma: Early life and military career

 Usually Eyadéma is said to have been born on 26 December 1935 in the northern quartiers of Pya, a village in the prefecture of Kozah in the Kara Region, to a peasant family of the Kabye ethnic group.
 But this date has been disputed.
 According to Comi M. Toulabor, Eyadéma's official date of birth is "based on a fertile imagination" and it would be more accurate to say that he was born around 1930.
 His mother was later known as Maman N'Danida, or Maman N'Danidaha.

 In 1953, Eyadéma joined the French Army after completing primary school.
 He participated in the French Indochina War and the Algerian War.

 Following nearly 10 years in the French army, Eyadéma returned to Togo in 1962.
-He was a leader in the 1963 Togolese coup d'état against President Sylvanus Olympio, who was assassinated during the attack; it has often been stated that Eyadéma himself committed the murder.
+He was a leader in the 1963 Togolese coup d'état against President Sylvanus Olympio, who was assassinated during the attack.
+It has often been stated that Eyadéma himself committed the murder; shortly after the coup, Eyadéma himself told media including Time and Paris Match that he personally shot Olympio, although he denied responsibility decades later.
 On this occasion he helped establish Nicolas Grunitzky as the nation's new president.

 Four years on, Eyadéma, having fallen out with Grunitzky, led a second military coup against the latter.
 This time there was no bloodshed (the deposed Grunitzky managed to escape to exile in Paris) and Eyadéma installed himself as president on 14 April 1967, in addition to awarding himself the post of Defence Minister.
 He held both offices for almost 38 years.